Minimum Bottom Line Profit Should Average 9.4%!

 Ending Balance of Project Payables $88,000

 Normally the only amounts recorded to this account are the actual bills received and any corresponding payments made to the suppliers.
 My illustration is to show you how I came up with the value you’ll see on the balance sheet right now.
-So what does our balance sheet look like?
+What does our balance sheet look like?

 Total Assets $138,000